ckoerber/covid-19-analysis/doc/details.md

 Notebooks in this repo make use of the  [NYC Department of Health and Mental Hygiene (DOHMH) repo data](https://github.com/nychealth/coronavirus-data).
 In particular the `case-hosp-death.csv` is used.

-Temporal correlations in new admissions are used to estimate uncertainties: data was binned over a range of 1-4 days and deviations in the curve where used to estimate a ~10-15% uncertainty due to temporal effects (see also `NYC-data-perparation.ipynb`).
+Temporal correlations in new admissions are used to estimate uncertainties: data was binned over a range of 1-4 days and deviations in the curve were used to estimate a ~10-15% uncertainty due to temporal effects (see also `NYC-data-preparation.ipynb`).

 Because the data suggests that there is no delay in detecting infections and hospitalizations, this suggests that SIR and SIHR should provide similar results.